 Tempering Ovens and Furnaces

-Utilizing heat treatment techniques applied to ferrous alloys, tempering furnaces are used in the metallurgy process to achieve greater toughness in a material while decreasing hardness of the alloy.
+Utilizing heat treatment techniques applied to ferrous alloys, metal tempering furnaces are used in the metallurgy process to achieve greater toughness in a material while decreasing the hardness of the alloy.

 Fields marked with an * are required

-What Is The Difference Between Toughness and Hardness?
+What Is The Difference Between Toughness and Hardness When Tempering Steel?

 The two states at play when tempering steel in an oven are toughness and hardness.
 On the surface, those terms would seem interchangeable, but in metallurgy, they are distinct properties of an alloy.